 - Citizenship: U.S. citizen at the time of application

 - High school graduate or have earned a GED

 - Boren Awards fund study in Africa, Asia, Central & Eastern Europe, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand (colored grey in the map below) are always ineligible for Boren Awards funding.

-Seniors and alumni who are interested in applying for a Boren Fellowship should contact Gaylena Merritt, Associate Director for Fellowships and Experiential Learning, by November 1 each year to discuss their candidacy.
+Seniors and alumni who are interested in applying for a Boren Fellowship should contact Gaylena Merritt, Director of Fellowships, by November 1 each year to discuss their candidacy.

-For more information, contact the Fellowships and Scholarships Program at email@example.com or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, through Handshake (login required).
+For more information, contact the Office of Fellowships at firstname.lastname@example.org or schedule an Office of Fellowships advising appointment with Gaylena Merritt, Director of Fellowships, through Handshake (login required).